 The Company's financing plan is regularly updated to reflect evolving capital requirements and financial market conditions and identifies a variety of potential sources of debt and equity funding alternatives, including utilization of its sponsored vehicles through which it can monetize assets, with the objective of diversifying funding sources and maintaining access to low cost capital.
-During the first quarter of 2015, the Company completed the issuance of US\$294 million Class A Common Units of its subsidiary EEP.
-Until the completion of the Canadian Restructuring Plan, targeted for mid-2015, the Company expects to rely less on public capital markets and more on available bank liquidity to meets its funding requirements.
+During the first half of 2015, the Company completed the issuance of US\$294 million Class A Common Units of its subsidiary EEP.